Tag Archives: Vinyl

 He was the lurking, shadowy menace on the cover of Iron Maiden’s first single Running Free and now wwoooaarghh… here’s Eddie!
 The band’s undying, murderous mascot was finally revealed in his full glory on the front of their self-titled debut album.
 His ghoulish presence amidst London’s grubby bins, doorways and streetlights perfectly evoking the rough, dangerous music on this NWOBHM classic.
 Iron Maiden sounds like it wants to jump you in an alleyway and cut your face.
 Gritty and aggressive tunes like Prowler, Transylvania and Iron Maiden taking the metal pioneered by Priest and Rainbow to a new level of raw intensity.
 And guided by bassist/songwriter/Genesis fan Steve Harris, there’s also plenty of ambition and excitement in the extended structures of tracks like the lucozade-powered Phantom Of The Opera.
 These days I gravitate to the Hendrix-y mellowness of Remember Tomorrow and Strange World but all the songs on this album have been a favourite at one point or another.
 The whole band impress but Paul Di’Anno’s raucous vocals and Harris’ forceful basslines deserve special mentions.
 The band members still whinge about the gnarly production but nobody else gives a flying fuck.
 Iron Maiden wants you for dead and if this album doesn’t get your blood flowing, you might as well be.

-Funeral Mist – Hekatomb (Review)
+Funeral Mist – Hekatomb (Album Review)

 Funeral Mist – Hekatomb (2018)